openpbl-school/InvestorRelations/docs/README.md

 ## SHORT PITCH
 Problem-based learning (PBL) is a learning strategy successfully adopted by some higher education institutions, such as Harvard, Minerva, and 42.
 At PBL, students learn by **solving problems** and **reflecting on their experiences**.
 Among its advantages, the pragmatism of the learning experiences, which **accelerates students' employability gains** in the job market.

-However, despite the advantages of using PBL, the creation of PBL-oriented educational business models that can *be replicated on a global scale* is still an *unresolved problem* for the education sector.
+However, despite the advantages of using PBL, the creation of PBL-oriented educational business models that can **be replicated on a global scale** is still an **unresolved problem** for the education sector.
 To address the **scaling problem of PBL use**, an experienced executive of educational sector proposes an innovative **technology-intensive** strategy based on **strategic partnerships** with key suppliers.

-To implement and execute the strategy, he developed the *business plan* of an *edtech company*, whose financial simulations show outstanding performance after five years of operation.
+To implement and execute the strategy, he developed the **business plan** of an **edtech company**, whose financial simulations show outstanding performance after five years of operation.
 Under the proposed business model, annual **net revenues** of **$ 2.1 million** (EBITDA 55%) can be obtained for each new business unit launched at a cost of **$ 63,000**, with no relevant geographic limitations to scale the company's activities.
 The investment required for the edtech startup and launch of the first *business unit* is **$ 163,000**, mostly spent on CAPEX.

 All investment required to implement the plan will be provided by the venture capital that will be raised in at least three future investment rounds.
 The main **exit rule** for attracting investors is the edtech's potential *strategic sale* to a global **real estate** or **education** company.

 **Seed capital** <br>
 In order to validate some business plan assumptions, the company needs investments of about **$ 38,000** in **pre-operating expenses**.
-For this early stage investment, the entrepreneur offers **5% equity** interest in the company.
+For this early stage investment, the entrepreneur offers **3% equity** interest in the company.

 **Series A** <br>
 To proceed to the next step of starting and launching its first BU in São Paulo (Brazil), edtech needs investments of around **$ 163,000**, which will be spent mostly on the development of **software systems** and **new problem case titles**.
-For the investment, the entrepreneurs offer a **15% equity** interest in the company.
+For the investment, the entrepreneurs offer a **12% equity** interest in the company.

 <p align="center"><a href="#start">voltar</a></p>